northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 ## Are there opportunities to volunteer besides your weekly lunch shifts?

 Yes!
 Our bi-weekly newsletter will list these opportunities, or check in with us on social media for special opportunities including a Sunday Breakfast Shift, [our seasonal Angel Babies events](/angel-babies), as well as support for other special initiatives.

-***New!*** We’re starting up a new, exciting program to help North Brooklyn families year round, Little Angels!
-[Check out our Canva presentation to learn more](https://bit.ly/2024abpresentation) (sign up link is also included in the presentation)!
+Our newest program, **Little Angels**, is now up and running with lots of volunteer opportunities to help North Brooklyn families year round!
+[Learn more about Little Angels and how to get involved here.](/little-angels)

 ## Can I bring a group to volunteer?

- We welcome local businesses and sponsors to schedule a group of up to 5-6 to volunteer with us at our community kitchen.
-Please contact us at [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org) so we can check our calendars.
-We request about 2 weeks advance notice to make the reservation.

-For groups larger than 5-6 (max of about 10), we will request a corporate contribution.

-\* November 2024 update: given the demand for volunteering as we approach the holiday season, effective the second week of November, we will require a corporate sponsorship to reserve a slate of slots for corporate groups, of any size, that would like to volunteer with us at our community kitchen.
+**Update as of Fall 2025**: We've shifted our focus to prioritize individual local volunteers and support for our existing partners and donors.
+We are no longer hosting regular corporate volunteer groups or team events at our community kitchen.

+However, corporate teams are welcome to participate in our **[Angel Babies](/angel-babies) pop-up events**, which happen twice a year (Spring and Fall).
+We're looking to reignite our upcoming Fall event at the end of October!
+For Angel Babies corporate volunteering opportunities, please contact us at [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org).

 ## Besides volunteering, what other ways can I be involved?